Tommertom/dup-finder-node/README.md

 So, this tool requires a lot of manual starting and stopping and checking - but that works for me!

+The key element here is the data-structure created in `SameSize`.
+This is going to be a huge tree with filesizes and the files that are found.
+And each file entry gets a lots of properties assigned in order to have kill-rules work on a per-file basis.
+So this also means aggregate properties are stored at file level - a lot of counting and redundant storage done.
+But that should not be a big issue.

 Placed here on github for future reference.